michael-timmers/betterTimetable/README.md

 > - Click on the dropdown next to "Tables".
 This should show the list of tables we have for the project found in schema.ts
 > - Right click on all of the tables (use ctrl + left click on each) and then right click to go "Drop Tables"
 > - A popup will appear.
 You want to click "Drop now"
 > - After these actions, there will no longer be any tables in the database.
-The npm drizzle-kit push command will now work if you try it again in the CLI
+The npx drizzle-kit push command will now work if you try it again in the CLI

 5. Seed the Database: